 - Voice messages on farm advisory information

-- Skype teleconsultations with the central hospital of Niamey
+- Skype tele-consultations with the central hospital of Niamey

 A program model designed to scale

 Ryan Forbes Morris, Amplio’s senior program manager, has traveled to Niger to train and support government staff and program officers on Amplio technology and content creation.
 Morris previously worked in Niger as a Peace Corps officer.
-He says Talking Books will be used to share information and drive demand for new services.
+He sai Talking Books will be used to share information and drive demand for new services.

 “It’s been wonderful to collaborate with the Niger’s ministry teams and leverage their expertise to create interactive content.
 Only one in five adults in Niger is able to read, so I’m excited to see how Talking Books will reinforce the other aspects of Smart Villages programming, especially the user feedback mechanism,” Morris said.

-If the pilot stage goes well, Executive Director Cliff Schmidt said this will help Amplio achieve its goal to reach and share knowledge with a million people in the next two years.
+If the pilot stage goes well, Executive Director Cliff Schmidt said this will help Amplio achieve its goal to reach and share knowledge with a million people over the next two years.
 “It’s great to be working on government-led project with a model that’s made to scale,” Schmidt said.